cpp-lln-lab/datalad_crash_course/README.md

 **Note**

-Depending on the color highlighting of your terminal, you might see a difference on the color of the file whose content you just got.
+Depending on the color highlighting of your terminal, you might even see a difference on the color of the file whose content you just got.

 ## Try to open a datafile and succeeding